Wilhelm Keitel: World War II

-On 30 August 1939, immediately prior to the outbreak of the Second World War, Keitel was appointed by Hitler to the six-person Council of Ministers for the Defense of the Reich which was set up to operate as a "war cabinet".
-After Germany defeated France in the Battle of France in six weeks, Keitel described Hitler as "the greatest warlord of all time".
-Keitel conducted the negotiations of the French armistice, and on 19 July 1940 was promoted to Generalfeldmarschall (field marshal).
+On 30 August 1939 (the next morning the Wehrmacht started the invasion of Poland), Hitler appointed Keitel to the six-person Council of Ministers for the Defense of the Reich which was set up to operate as a "war cabinet".
+Nazi Germany began the Westfeldzug on 10 May 1940 and defeated France in the Battle of France in mid June.
+Keitel called Hitler "the greatest warlord of all time" and conducted the negotiations of the French armistice.
+On 19 July 1940 he and eleven other generals were promoted to Generalfeldmarschall (field marshal).

 The planning for Operation Barbarossa, the 1941 invasion of the Soviet Union, was begun tentatively by Halder with the redeployment of the 18th Army into an offensive position against the Soviet Union.
 On 31 July 1940, Hitler held a major conference that included Keitel, Halder, Alfred Jodl, Erich Raeder, Brauchitsch, and Hans Jeschonnek which further discussed the invasion.
 The participants did not object to the invasion.
 Hitler asked for war studies to be completed and Georg Thomas was given the task of completing two studies on economic matters.
 The first study by Thomas detailed serious problems with fuel and rubber supplies.
-Keitel bluntly dismissed the problems, telling Thomas that Hitler would not want to see it.
+However, Keitel bluntly dismissed the problems, telling Thomas that Hitler would not want to see it.
 This influenced Thomas' second study which offered a glowing recommendation for the invasion based upon fabricated economic benefits.

-In January 1943, just before the final surrender at Stalingrad, Hitler agreed to the creation of a three-man committee with representatives of the State, the Armed Forces High Command, and the Party in an attempt to centralize control of the war economy and over the home front.
+In January 1943, just before the final surrender at Stalingrad, Hitler agreed to the creation of a three-man committee with representatives of the State, the Armed Forces High Command, and the NSDAP in an attempt to centralize control of the war economy and over the home front.
 The committee members were Keitel, (Chief of OKW) Hans Lammers (Chief of the Reich Chancellery), and Martin Bormann (Chief of the Party Chancellery).
-The committee, soon known as the Dreierausschuß (Committee of Three), met eleven times between January and August 1943.
+The committee, soon known as the Dreierausschuss (Committee of Three), met eleven times between January and August 1943.
 However, it had little autonomy, with Hitler reserving most of the final decisions to himself.
 In addition, it ran up against resistance from cabinet ministers, who headed deeply entrenched spheres of influence and, seeing it as a threat to their power, worked together to undermine it.
 The result was that nothing changed, and the Committee declined into irrelevance.